 - Sustainable value creation: The UBC Global Masters provides the opportunity to engage with our corporate partners to learn about strategies for sustainable value creation

 What is the Universities Business Challenge (UBC) Postgraduate Global Masters?

-Commencing in January each year and run over two rounds through to March the same year, the UBC Global Masters offers postgraduates a unique opportunity to develop the skills that they will need when they move on from campus to corporate/public sector life.
+Commencing in January each year and run over two rounds during the same year, the UBC Global Masters offers postgraduates a unique opportunity to develop the skills that they will need when they move on from campus to corporate/public sector life.